 Provide closed-captioning with videos or transcriptions of audio files.

-<video controls> <source src="example.mp4" type="video/mp4" /> <source src="example.webm" type="video/webm" /> <track kind="subtitles" src="subtitles_english.vtt" srclang="en" /> </video>
+<video controls><source src="example.mp4" type="video/mp4" /><source src="example.webm" type="video/webm" /><track kind="subtitles" src="subtitles_english.vtt" srclang="en" /></video>

-Use SVG’s instead of font icon libraries, as those are not accessible.
+Use SVG’s instead of font icon libraries.

-<svg width="80" height="10"> <line class="line" x1="200" y1="0" x2="0" y2="0" /> </svg>
+<svg width="80" height="10"><line class="line" x1="200" y1="0" x2="0" y2="0" /></svg>

 Landmark roles identify regions in a page, and act much like native HTML tags would when it comes to semantics.
 Signpost roles describe other information about a given element’s functionality on a page.
 These are especially helpful when building complex, custom interfaces or to reinforce semantics in native HTML elements.